 Integration Guide

 Everything a developer or LLM needs to push data to the registry.
 No SDK required.
 HTTPS and JSON.
-For a machine-readable version, see ai.txt.
+For a machine-readable version, see llms.txt.

 What is Underlay?